House of Bolin

 Size & Details

-Retro Style Clip with untreated Burma Rubies & Diamonds, W.A.
+Retro Style Clip With Untreated Burma Rubies & Diamonds, W.A.
 Bolin, Stockholm 1940

 House of Bolin